 ThedaCare also has investments in unconsolidated affiliates accounted for under the cost method.
-The carrying value of these affiliates was \$5,967 and \$5,967 at December 31, 2018 and 2017, respectively.
+The carrying value of these affiliates was \$411 and \$5,967 at December 31, 2019 and 2018, respectively.

-NOTE 3 NET PATIENT SERVICE REVENUE
+NOTE 3 PATIENT SERVICE REVENUE

-Net patient service revenue is reported at the amount that reflects the consideration to which ThedaCare expects to be paid for providing patient care.
+Patient service revenue is reported at the amount that reflects the consideration to which ThedaCare expects to be paid for providing patient care.
 These amounts, representing transaction price, are due from patients, third-party payors (including health insurers and government programs), and others and includes variable consideration for retroactive revenue adjustments due to settlement of audits, reviews, and investigations.
 Generally, ThedaCare bills the patients and third-party payors several days after the services are performed and/or the patient is discharged from the facility.
 Revenue is recognized as performance obligations are satisfied.